 Either individually, or as a group, these people are dangerous.
 There can be legal losses, broken relationships, job loss, childcare custody disputes, mental illness, medical damages, loss of life, etc.

-In a large social context, imagine an entire country creating chaos, violence, and murders over blaming true victims for criminal behaviors of others.
+In a large social context, imagine an entire country creating chaos, violence, and murders over blaming true victims for the criminal behaviors of others.

 True victims can die, or suffer permanent damage, while “poor, little me” goes free.